cla-bit/PayStackEase/docs/source/example.rst

     ``PAYSTACK_SECRET_KEY``.

-The paystackease library to perform asynchronous and synchronous operations respectively:
+As earlier said, paystackease performs both asynchronous and synchronous operations respectively.
+You will import and instantiate the asynchronous and synchronous call wrappers as seen below:

 * Synchronous support: